a2rizing/DeepFake-Detection/README.md

-# Gait-Based Person Recognition
+# Gait-Based Person Recognition & Deepfake Detection

-Deep learning pipeline for person identification using gait analysis from video.
+Deep learning pipeline for person identification and deepfake detection using gait analysis from video.
 Achieves **98.99% accuracy** on 13-person dataset.

+## Overview

+This system uses gait (walking pattern) analysis to:
+1. **Identify individuals** based on their unique walking patterns
+2. **Detect deepfakes** by flagging videos where gait doesn't match any known person
+3. **Verify identity claims** by comparing gait against claimed identity

 ## Setup